DwightNewton/RNAseq-DE-GSEA/README.md

    * `Differential expression.R`
    * DE script can be seperated by cell-type and parallelized to save time, though this typically doesn't run overly long (~1-2 hours on CAMH cluster).
    * Saves results files as .rData files in DESeq2 format, gives most flexibility for downstream uses.
-   * Run `Cell-type heatmaps and venns.R`: Extracts venn digrams of detected genes across cell-types and heatmaps of gene expression across cell-types (all genes and those at *n*% FDR).
+   * `Cell-type heatmaps and venns.R`: Extracts venn digrams of detected genes across cell-types and heatmaps of gene expression across cell-types (all genes and those at *n*% FDR).
-   * Run `Contrast lists and FPKM table.R`: Exports FPKM (counts normalized for sequencing depth and gene length) matrix, and DE genelists showing fold-change and q-value for MDD-Control, BPD-Control, and SCZ-Control contrasts in each cell-type.
+   * `Contrast lists and FPKM table.R`: Exports FPKM (counts normalized for sequencing depth and gene length) matrix, and DE genelists showing fold-change and q-value for MDD-Control, BPD-Control, and SCZ-Control contrasts in each cell-type.

 3.